sgibalachandar/ticketservice/README.md

 1 Reserveration is not done by Data
 2 Expect seats to be held before reserving
 3 Versions are not covered
+4 No API developed to show reserved ticket.
+Only held ticket can be viewed

 #Notes: